amartrics/data-100/README.md

 [Assignment 1: Spatial Population Description](assignment_1.md)

 ## Informal Responses
-Informal Response 1: Joshua Blumenstock, "Dont Forget People in the Use of Big Data for Development"
+[Informal Response 1: Joshua Blumenstock, "Dont Forget People in the Use of Big Data for Development"]{informal_1.md)